SiD-93/Pylon/README.md

-# Pylon - A simplistic battery monitor.
+# Ampyre - A simplistic battery monitor.

 [Battery University](http://www.batteryuniversity.com) recommends that you charge your battery within a 40-80 % range for optimum performance and longevity.
-Pylon frequently polls your current charge level to let you know if you're in the safe zone.
+Ampyre frequently polls your current charge level to let you know if you're in the safe zone.

 ## Dependencies: